“Do you really love me?” I asked blushing to Ian Somerhalder, staring into his deep blue crystal eyes.

 DING DONG!
 My eyes fluttered open slowly, looking around my surroundings: I’m not in the Eiffel Tower in Paris anymore, Noooo!
 Ian was about to declare his love to me, dammit.
 Slamming the back of my head on my pillow, I can’t get one peaceful slumber today.

 Checking my phone to see it’s 10:35AM, still too early for me.
 DING DONG!
 That damn doorbell again.
 “Coming!”
 I pushed the comforter off with my feet and sluggishly headed down the stairs and to the door.
 Peeking into the peephole but no one was there.

 “Great, pranksters again,” I muttered annoyed.
 The entire summer elementary school kids liked playing pranks on the neighbors.
 From dingdong ditch to water ballons to crank calls and poo filled brown bags.
 Me being a prankee and hit with ballon filled with whipped cream and another substance I couldn’t guess at me one morning.

 Now I dread answering the door.
 Kids are supposed to be reading and playing kindly instead of trying to resisting to harmful pranks.

 The doorbell rang again, I cursed whoever is on the other side when I turned the knob.
 Opening it quick and swiftly, so I don’t break it off the hinges and searched for the disturbance.

 A tug came on my pants, looking down to the cutest little girl I have ever seen.
 “Hi.
 What’s your name?”
 I asked, bending forward to meet her at eye level.

-“Lydia,” the brown eyed cutie responded in a low voice.
+“Lydia,” the blue eyed cutie responded in a low voice.

 “Well Lydia, do you need something?”